JanaJarecki/Psychometric-testing-platform-human-cognition-probabilistic-decisions/README.md

 # Psychometric Testing Platform - Human Cognition on Probabilistic Decisions
 *Also known as risk-sensitive foraging task.*

-This project contains a production code for a web-based digital behavioral choice paradigm to test human cognition in probabilistic situations (aka decisions under risk).
+This project contains a production code for a web-based digital behavioral choice paradigm to test human cognition and cognitice performance in probabilistic situations (also known as decisions under risk).
+The code integrates with the behavioral economic web plattform otree, but extends otree's functionality to form a full psychometric experimental platform including adaptive designs and randomizations.

 # Authors
 Jana B. Jarecki